gynt/ucp_inputHandler/README.md

 * *bool LockKeyMap(const char\* keyMapName)*
   A function of the module is to allow the selection of a key-map.
   If a key map is selected, only input events of the specific key map are handled.
-  Not input is passed to Crusaders own handler.
+  No input is passed to Crusaders own handler.
   Maps are identified by name.
 A call to this function might create one, if it is not present.
   Returns *true* if the switch was successful.
 It will fail if the name of the default map ("") is given or if another map is already locked.